haimbilia/BuyHub/readme.txt

     => 062987 - Seller UI: Records are not showing properly while Drag-drop it under the option's value section and "delete icon" is not showing while hovering on it
     => 062920 - Seller UI: Getting an error while submitting the "Seller Approval Form" => 062989 - Seller UI: Not able to go to the language data and media section while adding the brands and uploaded media is also not showing in the table
+    => 062950 - Seller UI: Loader is not showing while uploading the media and pickup's drawer is showing after uploading the media under the manage shop section

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect